Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: Experimental constraints on this forbidden model

 The bean dump experiments can efficiently detect long-lived light scalars, where detectors are situated far from the fixed target.
 In Fig.~\ref{fig:constraints}, we display the limit of CHARM \cite{CHARM:1985anb} and the projected sensitivity of SHiP \cite{Alekhin:2015byh, SHiP:2018yqc}, both of which were analyzed by Winkler \cite{Winkler:2018qyg}.

-Across the parameter space shown in Fig.~\ref{fig:constraints}, for $m_S\lesssim 5$~GeV the region above the black (or blue) solid curve corresponding to $r=1.01$ (or 1.05), where the hidden sector is in thermal equilibrium with the SM before freeze-out, is considerably excluded by the current measurements and further constrained by future experiments.
+Across the parameter space shown in Fig.~\ref{fig:constraints}, for $m_S\lesssim 5$~GeV the region above the black (or blue) solid curve corresponding to $r=1.01$ (or 1.05), where the hidden sector is in thermal equilibrium with the SM before freeze-out, is considerably excluded by the current measurements \footnote{Especially, the present constraints can exclude the entire $m_S\lesssim 260$~MeV parameter space, where $\alpha$ is large enough to keep the hidden sector in thermal equilibrium before freeze-out.} and further constrained by future experiments.